green-coding-solutions/example-applications/wordpress-official-starter/README.md

 This image is meant to be used when you want to start building a wordpress container for testing from the base image.
-The `compose.yml` file will create volumes for you so that the state of the database and fileystem persists between container rebuilds.
+The `compose.yml` file will create volumes for you so that the state of the database and filesystem persists between container rebuilds.

-If you do want to start with an importable SQL dump / filesystem or example here: <https://github.com/green-coding-berlin/example-applications/tree/main/wordpress-mariadb-data>
+If you do want to start with an importable SQL dump / filesystem or example here: <https://github.com/green-coding-berlin/example-applications/tree/main/wordpress-official-data>

 ## Prerequisites

 This example uses our [Puppeteer Chrome Container](https://hub.docker.com/r/greencoding/puppeteer-chrome) and will download it on the first measurement if you did not already pull it.

-If you do want to alter this container you can also build it yourself from [Puppeteer Chrome Container](https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer-chrome).
+If you do want to alter this container you can also build it yourself from [Puppeteer Chrome Container](https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer-firefox-chrome).
 Only be sure to update the `usage_scenario.yml` with the local image identifier.

 ## Deploy with docker compose